Lab 4: Vectors and Matrices#

 \[\begin{split} \begin{align*} C^{-1} C &= \begin{pmatrix} 1 & 3 & 2 & 1 \\ 1 & 1 & 2 & 2 \\ 1 & 3 & 3 & 2 \\ 3 & 1 & 3 & 2 \\ \end{pmatrix} \begin{pmatrix} 1 & 1/2 & -5/4 & 1/4 \\ 1 & 1/2 & -3/4 & -1/4 \\ -2 & -2 & 5/2 & 1/2 \\ 1 & 2 & -3/2 & -1/2 \end{pmatrix} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 1 \end{pmatrix}. \end{align*} \end{split}\]

 So this shows that \(C^{-1}\) is the correct inverse matrix of \(C\).
-Calculating the inverse of a matrix is quite involved process and not all square matrices have an inverse.
+Calculating the inverse of a matrix is quite involved process and outside the scope of this course.

 Task